-3.2.3.
+3.2.4.
 MODIS MCD64A1 Collection 6 ("MCD64C6") and MCD64CMQ

 MCD64A1 Collection 6 ("MCD64C6") (Giglio et al., 2018a), released in January 2017, supersedes MCD64A1 Collection 5.1 ("MCD64C5").
-The time series starts in November 2000 and is produced with 4 month latency until the present.
+The time series starts in November 2000, and is produced with 4-month latency until the present.

-Similar to its predecessor, it relies on the hybrid algorithm developed by (Giglio et al., 2009), which combines multi-temporal changes detected in the MODIS 500 m surface reflectance bands with MODIS active fire detections.
-However, compared to its predecessor, it has some improvements in terms of (a) the algorithm, (b) the use of MODIS Collection 6 (versus Collection 5) for surface reflectances and active fire input data, and (c) an expanded product spatial coverage.
+Similar to its predecessor, it relies on the hybrid algorithm developed by (Giglio et al., 2009), which combines multi-temporal changes detected in the MODIS 500 m surface reflectance bands with MODIS HS.
+However, compared to its predecessor, it has some improvements in terms of (a) the algorithm, (b) the use of MODIS Collection 6 (versus Collection 5) for surface reflectances and HS input data, and (c) an expanded product spatial coverage.
 These improvements lead to a significantly enhanced detection of small burns and a reduction in omission errors.
 Also achieved is a reduction of the uncertainty in the date of detection and of the occurrence of unclassified grid cells (Giglio et al., 2018a).
-The MCD64C6 500 m resolution pixel product is delivered in different file formats - HDF, GeoTiff, and shapefile.
+The MCD64C6 500 m resolution pixel product is delivered in different file formats - HDF, GeoTIFF, and shapefile.
 The HDF product consists of monthly, 10x10° tiles that contain five data layers: approximate burn date, burn date uncertainty, first and last date of reliable change detection, and a categorical quality assessment (QA) indicator.

 A Climate Modelling Grid (CMG) version of the MCD64C6 product with 0.25° spatial and monthly temporal resolution was released 1.5 years later, namely in May 2018, and is called MCD64CMQ.
 It contains four layers: burned area, unmapped fraction, burned area in 16 vegetation classes, and a QA indicator.
-The land cover information comes from the Collection 6 MCD12Q1 land cover product.
+The land cover information comes from the

+Collection 6 MCD12Q1 land cover product.
 The MCD64C6 product of the years 2000 to 2011 is CEOS stage 2 validated by the product producers (Giglio et al., 2018a) and stage 3 validated by Padilla et al. (2018).

-3.2.4.
+3.2.5.
 GABAM

 The global annual burned area map (GABAM) product (Long et al., 2019), released in May 2018, is generated with an automated burned area mapping algorithm from timeseries of 30 m Landsat images.
-GABAM maps all fires that burned in the year 2015.
+When first released, GABAM only covered fires that burned in the year 2015.
 For this, all Landsat-8 images during 2014-2015 and various spectral indices were utilized to calculate the burned probability of each pixel using a random forest decision trees.
 The latter were globally trained with stratified samples, and a seed-growing approach was conducted to shape the final burned areas after applying several logical filters (NDVI, NBR, temporal).
-GABAM is produced as a global 30 m pixel product and is delivered as annual, 10x10° tiled GeoTiff files, which solely contain a binary burn-unburned classification layer.
+In December 2019, GABAM for the years 2000, 2005, 2010, and 2018 were released.
+GABAM is produced as a global 30 m pixel product and is delivered as annual, 10x10° tiled GeoTIFF files, which solely contain a binary burn-unburned classification layer.
 Validation of the GABAM targets CEOS stage 2.